CodeMacrocosm/Web-a-Thon/suggestions.md

 I [Partha](https://github.com/parth93QA) suggest you to practise and learn do not worry about your mistakes you will eventually find your way.

 I [MasterBrian99](https://github.com/MasterBrian99) suggests you No one is perfect...that's why IDE have Autocompletion.Never give up,Always be yourself.

+I [Shubhani](https://github.com/Shubhani25) suggests you to start everything from basics and not worry at all.
+Practicing and doing everyhting on own will fill you with confidence and then your hardwork will pay.
+Don't ever feel low, everything will be by your side.